chulminy/AE_ENVE_GEOE_121/README.md

 Text matching software (Turnitin®) may be used to screen assignments in this course.
 Turnitin® is used to verify that all materials and sources in assignments are documented.
 Students' submissions are stored on a U.S. server, therefore students must be given an alternative (e.g., scaffolded assignment or annotated bibliography), if they are concerned about their privacy and/or security.
 Students will be given due notice, in the first week of the term and/or at the time assignment details are provided, about arrangements and alternatives for the use of Turnitin in this course.</p>

 <p>It is the responsibility of the student to notify the instructor if they, in the first week of term or at the time assignment details are provided, wish to submit alternate assignment.</p>

-## Supplement

-### Discussion forum instruction
-- To post questions or comments, students should make their own Github account. **Students do not need to make their accounts using school emails if they already have accounts or they would have anonymity.**
-- Please be respectful of your peers, instructor, and others in your posts and comments.
-- Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
-Thoughtful questions and answers will help all students in this class.
-Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers cannot be readily found on the web) and your question are complete and legible.
-- In addition, please check if the same question was asked before.
-- Inappropriate posts and comments will be immediately deleted and closed without notice.